GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/InputXMLFiles.rst

 the use of preprocessor.

 .. note::
-   While GEOSX's XML processing is capable of handling any number of `<Include>` block at any level, the XML schema currently produced by GEOSX only allows a single such block, and only directly within the `<Problem>` tag.
+   While GEOSX's XML processing is capable of handling any number of `<Included>` block at any level, the XML schema currently produced by GEOSX only allows a single such block, and only directly within the `<Problem>` tag.
 Inputs that use multiple blocks or nest them deeper may run but will fail to validate against the schema.
 This is a known discrepancy that may be fixed in the future.